 There are a few priories in Gloucestershire, most of which are in Gloucester.
 The priories of Gloucester are all within walking distance of each other and make a great walk through history.
 There are many churches and the cathedral to see in the city.
 Thus enabling you to experience the city’s religious history.

 What is a Priory?

 A priory is a monastery of men or women that live under religious vows that a prior or prioress oversees.
 Priories may be houses of mendicant friars or nuns or monasteries of monks or nuns.
-Houses of canons regular and canonesses regular also use this term, the alternative being “canonry”.
+Houses of cannons regular and canonesses regular also use this term, the alternative being “canonry”.

 Priories of Gloucester